ardatan/graphql-tools/docs/source/schema-stitching.md

 #### schemas

 `schemas` is an array of `GraphQLSchema` objects, schema strings, or lists of `GraphQLNamedType`s.
 Strings can contain type extensions or GraphQL types, which will be added to resulting schema.
 Note that type extensions are always applied last, while types are defined in the order in which they are provided.
+Using the `subschemas` and `typeDefs` parameters is preferred, as these parameter names better describe whether the includes types will be wrapped or will be imported directly into the outer schema.

 #### resolvers